learn-co-curriculum/programming-univbasics-4-block-parameters/README.md

 end
 ```

-In another example, we have seen how we can use a `while` loop to access
+In another example, we saw how we can use a `while` loop to access
-each element in an array:
+each element in an `Array`:

 ```ruby
 counter = 0